perigrin/the-room/_posts/2009-11-24-perl-oasis-2010-hotel-rates-end.md

 ---
-Title: Perl Oasis 2010: Discount Hotel Rates End
+Title: Perl Oasis 2010 - Discount Hotel Rates End
 Author: Chris Prather
 Date: 2009-11-24 20:45
 ---

-# Perl Oasis 2010: Discount Hotel Rates End

 November 25th is the last day for the Perl Oasis special Group Rate.
 The rate is $75 USD / night for what according to other sources is a